All Episodes

 And Melania Trump walks in with her husband.

-Oh my God, I could look at that all day.
+oh, my God, I could look at that all day.

 And he didn't know the mic was open.

-Nothing's gonna happen, of course.
+Nothing's going to happen, of course.

 Story in Reuters today.

-Let me give you the headline here.
+Let me do the headline here.

 Trump's deportation plan could slice 2% off the United States gross domestic product.